FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 Next we'll head over to FusionAuth to get our key for signing the JWT.

-### Signing
+### Signing the JWT using FusionAuth's key
 By signing JWTs using FusionAuth's default signing key, we're effectively limiting access to applications that have the key, thus allowing private microservices to ensure the incoming message is from a trusted caller: the gateway.

-In this case, because we control all the microservices, we'll use a symmetric signing algorithm, such as HMAC.
+Because we control all the microservices, we'll use a symmetric signing algorithm, such as HMAC.
 We could also use a public/private key signing algorithm, such as RSA, which would be less performant but wouldn't require us to share a secret between the signer of the JWT and its consumers.

 To access your FusionAuth default signing key, go to **Settings > Key Master**, click on the magnifying glass next to the key with the name "Default signing key", then reveal it and copy the value of the "Secret".